G Suite Known Issues

 Description: On occasion, GSMME doesn't adhere to the specified start and end dates when migrating email from an IMAP server.
 Instead of migrating messages from within the specified dates, GSMME will estimate (and then migrate) all the emails in the source account.

-Can't find what you're looking for?
-Check out the Google Classroom Help Center.
+See the Google Classroom Help Center.

 How we define a Known Issue